Govt releases advice to businesses on vaccine mandates

 Last year in the midst of the Delta outbreak many businesses put in place policies so that only vaccinated people could come into their offices or places of work.

-In October last year law firm Russell McVeagh and accounting company PwC introduced compulsory Covid-19 vaccination policies for all staff and visitors to its offices, affecting thousands of people.
+In October last year law firm Russell McVeagh and accounting company PwC introduced compulsory Covid-19 vaccination policies for all staff and visitors to their offices, affecting thousands of people.

 PwC, which employs more than 1600 people across New Zealand, announced its vaccination policy would require staff and contractors to be fully vaccinated against Covid-19 if they wish to work from a PwC office or client site.